Skip to main content

 Placements

-Within the dissertation phase you are offered the opportunity (subject to academic performance) to undertake a project in conjunction with an industrial partner.
-This provides you with the chance to gain knowledge of industrial practice, while contributing primary data for the dissertation study.
-A limited number of projects are available each year, and a competitive process is undertaken to identify students suitable for the project.
+Within the dissertation phase you may be offered the opportunity (subject to academic performance) to undertake a project in conjunction with an industrial partner, giving you with the chance to gain knowledge of industrial practice, while contributing primary data for the dissertation study.
+A competitive process is used to match students to suitable opportunities.

 Next steps